msupers/myblog/docs/pandoc-beamer.md

 ## Shared Options

 If you want to specify a set of default options to be shared by multiple documents within a directory you can include a file named `_output.yaml` within the directory.
-Note that no YAML delimiters or enclosing output object are used in this file.
+Note that no YAML delimeters or enclosing output object are used in this file.
 For example:

 **\_output.yaml**